 Users can also collaborate with clients and colleagues by saving plans to a shared SmartDraw folder or via Dropbox, Google Drive, or Microsoft OneDrive.

 It’s important to mention that while SmartDraw offers several useful features for landscape architects and designers, it’s not ideal for users looking for a platform that includes presentation tools.
 SmartDraw is a diagramming app that only allows users to design in 2D.
 That said, it does come with a development platform you can use to create custom extensions.
-So if you have the in-house capabilities, you could integrate this software with a different platform that offers 3D renderings, virtual tools, and so on.
+So if you have in-house capabilities, you could integrate this software with a different platform that offers 3D renderings, virtual tools, and so on.

 - Garden design and layout software